DDAVP Side Effects

 Check with your doctor immediately if any of the following side effects occur while taking desmopressin:Rare

 Some side effects of desmopressin may occur that usually do not need medical attention.
 These side effects may go away during treatment as your body adjusts to the medicine.
 Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.
-Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them:Less common or rare
+Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them:Incidence not known

 For Healthcare Professionals